 Everyone wants to know the best way to burn fat.
-Hill sprints are one of the best ways to do just that.
+Hill sprint workout is one of the best ways to do just that.
 A hill and some running shoes are all you need to get going.
 Research has shown that hill sprints are superior to jogging for burning calories.

 - Sprints retain more muscle mass than long sessions of low-intensity cardio.

 - Sprints have a positive effect on your hormones.

 - Most importantly, sprinting burns out a serious amount of calories for up to 48 hours after you finish